SummaryRead the full fact sheet

 - camping out – by staying in their room until they fall asleep then leaving

-If you are still concerned after you have tried different approaches for 1 to 2 weeks, talk to your family’s maternal and child health nurse, call the Maternal and Child Health Line or your doctor.
+If you are still concerned after you have tried different approaches for 1 to 2 weeks, talk to your family’s maternal and child health nurse, call the Maternal and Child Health Line on Tel.
+13 22 29 or see your doctor.

 This fact sheet is available for download in the following community languages: